 Subject: Effective Date: Revised Date:

-Written Directive System March 30, 2007 June 8, 2020
+Written Directive System March 30, 2007 November 4, 2020

 Title: Pages: Distribution:

 Response to Resistance 3 All Members

-Cross Reference: Chief of Police Approval :
+Cross Reference: Chief of Police Approval:

 CALEA Reference Chapter 4 Nathaniel Allen

-It is the policy of the Decatur Police Department that officers use only the response to resistance that reasonably appears necessary to effectively bring an incident under control, while protecting the lives of the officer and others.
+It is the policy of the Decatur Police Department that officers use only the response to resistance that reasonably appears necessary to effectively bring an incident under control, while protecting the lives of the officer and others and will apply de-escalation techniques when possible.
 The response to resistance must be objectively reasonable.
 The officer must only use that response to resistance which a reasonably prudent officer would use under the same or similar circumstances (CALEA 4.1.1).